xArm-Developer/xArm-Python-SDK/README.md

   - Support the status of the air pump
   - Added counter interface
   - Support for blocky code conversion and operation of xArmStudio1.3.0

-- > ### 1.2.2

-  - Fix mechanical claw false positive error
-  - Modify the wait logic of a motion instruction
-  - Support for blocky code conversion and operation of xArmStudio1.2.2

-- > ### 1.2.0

-  - Fix the parameters of the control box GPIO analog signal
-  - Support for more Gcode commands
-  - Support trajectory recording
-  - Support for reduced mode settings
-  - Optimize some interfaces and bug fixes
-  - Support for blocky code conversion and operation of xArmStudio1.2.0

 - >### [More](ReleaseNotes.md)